The department's Road Safety Education program is fully funded by Transport for NSW. We support NSW public schools and teachers K-12.

 - work with small groups of schools on road safety education projects and initiatives

-- provide advice to principals and schools about implementation of the department's Road Safety Education, Driver Education and Training Policy
+- provide advice to principals and schools about the implementation of the department's Road Safety Education, Driver Education and Training Policy

 - support principals to help solve road safety issues in and around schools.

-Encourage all schools to use a whole school approach to road safety education.
+Whole school approach to road safety education

 - improve quality teaching of the curriculum